Specific learning difficulties

 For additional support and guidance you can visit

-Talk to their teacher or the special educational needs coordinator (SENCO) if you have any worries.
+If you have any worries, talk to their teacher or keyworker.
+Or, talk to the special educational needs coordinator (SENCO).

 If they feel that your child or young person has SEN, extra learning support will be put in place.
 Over time they will learn more about your child or young person, and will go through a 4 part process called the 'assess, plan, do, review cycle' (the Graduated Approach).